The U.S. & Gavi, the Vaccine Alliance

 Gavi’s Secretariat, with its main headquarters in Geneva, and an office in Washington, D.C., carries out the day-to-day operations of the partnership.
 A team of Country Responsible Officers, based in the Geneva offices, oversees agreements with countries and works with country governments to implement programs.
 Gavi is led by a Chief Executive Officer (CEO), currently Seth Berkley.4 The partnership does not have program offices or staff based in recipient countries.

-Gavi’s partners include donors, such as the U.S. government (discussed further below); developing country governments; multilateral organizations, such as the United Nations Children’s Fund (UNICEF), the World Health Organization (WHO), and the World Bank; and civil society groups.
+Gavi’s partners include: donors such as the U.S. government (discussed further below); institutions such as the World Health Organization (WHO) and the Bill & Melinda Gates Foundation; developing country governments; multilateral organizations, such as the United Nations Children’s Fund (UNICEF), the World Health Organization (WHO), and the World Bank; and civil society groups.

 The 28-member Gavi Board, with representation from a broad set of public and private stakeholders (see Table 1), sets Gavi’s funding policies and strategic direction.5 A subset of Board members also comprise the Executive Committee, which can meet to decide on time-sensitive matters between Board sessions.6 Additionally, several Board committees, such as the Audit and Finance Committee and the Programme and Policy Committee, guide and advise the Board and the CEO on Gavi activities under their purview.
 The U.S. government is represented on Gavi’s Board as an alternate board member for the Donor Countries Governments constituency seat; it also holds a seat on the following Board committees: Audit and Finance; Market Sensitive Decisions; and Programme and Policy.